About the program

 There is no deposit or minimum personal contribution required to register for a climb with SFS.
 We encourage all climbers to consider making a minimum donation of $50 in order to kick-off their campaign and signal their own personal investment in the cause.

 If we are providing a guide, then part of your donation may be tax deductible, depending on the value of the service provided to you and the amount of your donation.
 To be consistent with IRS requirements, we advise participants that the amount of the contribution deductible for federal tax purposes is limited to the excess over the value of goods and services received by the donor.
-We provide a good-faith estimate of the value of goods and services received in exchange for your donation.
+We can provide a good-faith estimate of the value of goods and services received in exchange for your donation, if needed.
 For more information, see IRS Publication 1771.

 The pledge amounts vary due to the different cost and estimated value of each trip.
 Some are two days, some are four days, etc. Some require more gear and equipment than others.